What is scientific advice?

 Issues typically raised related to the clinical trial programme may include:

-- study population and subgroups
+- definition of study population and possible subgroups of importance

-- position of intervention in treatment pathway
+- position of the new intervention in the treatment pathway

-- relevant comparators
+- relevant comparators to be included

-- relevant outcomes
+- relevant outcomes to be measured

 - health-related quality of life data collection (generic and disease-specific).

-- exploration of the cost-effectiveness modelling
+- proposed approach for cost-effectiveness modelling

 - sources of data